minsukji/schedule-conflict/README.md

   * Meeting 1 starts before meeting 2 ends (b1<e2), and
   * Meeting 2 starts before meeting 1 ends (b2<e1)

 * One way to find schedule conflicts is to check the above two conditions for any two meetings.
-This approach is O(N^2) in time
+This approach is O(N^2) in time.

-* Another approach that takes O(NlogN) in time is implemented in this repository.
+* Another approach that is O(NlogN) in time is implemented in this repository.
-  * Enumerate all end points of all intervals in an array
+  * Enumerate all end points of all intervals in an array.
-  * Sort the array in order or increasing time.
-This is the O(NlogN) operation
+  * Sort the array in order of increasing time.
+This is the O(NlogN) operation.
   * Sweep through the sorted array and check, when a new meeting starts, if there is another meeting that has started but not yet ended.
 In such a case, the two meetings overlap.